-The South Carolina Autism Society offers opportunities for persons that would be interested in donating their time to help improve the quality of life for those affected by an autism spectrum disorder.
+SCAS offers opportunities for persons that would be interested in donating their time to help us work towards our mission to create connections, empowering everyone in the Autism community with the resources needed to live fully.
 The volunteer opportunities include but are not limited to awareness, fundraising, conferences, mentoring, office, outreach and training.

 Please contact our office if you would be interested in becoming a volunteer.
 Our office number is (803) 750-6988.
 Someone may conduct an intake screening to find out what areas in which you would like to help.